 - the Queensland Children's Motion Analysis Service

 The CCHR is a historic partnership between Queensland Health, through Children's Health Queensland (CHQ), and leading research organisations that include the Queensland University of Technology (QUT), University of Queensland (UQ), Translational Research Institute (TRI) and QCMRI.

-Queensland Children's Medical Research Institute (QCMRI) is a child and adolescent health focused research institute, currently based at the Royal Children's Hospital (RCH), Brisbane.
-It was developed as a partnership between the Queensland Health Children's Health Services, the Children's Health Foundation Queensland and the University of Queensland.
-QCMRI researchers are investigating solutions to a range of child and adolescent health related issues including:
+As of 2015, the Queensland Children's Medical Research Institute (QCMRI) became merged with the CCHR, as mentioned above.
+The QCMRI is still operating as a child and adolescent health focused research partner of the CCHR and its other departments.
+QCMRI researchers have previously investigated solutions to a range of child and adolescent health related issues including: